TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams

 \subsection{Global Pooling Optimization}

 Here, we discuss a special case of the \ac{GTA} operator: global pooling.
 When applied to sliding windows, global pooling can be replaced by a cascade of smaller \acp{SSM}, enabling significant reductions in \ac{RAM} usage.
 Inspired by msf-CNN~\cite{huang2025msf}, which demonstrated that pooling outputs can be computed iteratively, this work derives an equivalent \ac{SSM} representation, illustrated in \cref{fig:global_pooling}.
-Rather than maintaining a large buffer of hidden states to span the full global receptive field \(\tau = N\), we employ a two-stage approach: a first \ac{SSM} with a single hidden state performs partial aggregation over input chunks of size \(s\), followed by a second \ac{SSM} acting as a global aggregator with \(N/s\) hidden states.
-This strategy reduces the overall \ac{RAM} complexity from \(\mathcal{O}(N)\) to \(\mathcal{O}(N/s)\), offering a more memory-efficient solution for streaming inference.
+Rather than maintaining a large buffer of hidden states to span the full global receptive field \(\tau = N\), we employ a two-stage approach: a first \ac{SSM} with a single hidden state performs partial aggregation over input chunks of size \(s\), followed by a second \ac{SSM} acting as a global aggregator with \(\left \lceil{N/s}\right \rceil \) hidden states.
+If $N$ is not divisible by $s$, a counter is used to track whether $N$ elements have already passed through the first \ac{SSM} in the current iteration.
+Once this condition is met, the second \ac{SSM} is triggered to compute the final result.
+The denominator of $g(x)$ is adjusted accordingly to match the actual pooling behavior.
+This strategy reduces the overall \ac{RAM} complexity from \(\mathcal{O}(N)\) to \(\mathcal{O}(\left \lceil{N/s}\right \rceil)\), offering a more memory-efficient solution for streaming inference.